What Is a Hickey?

 A collection of these blood spots forms a larger dark spot, which is basically a bruise.
 The bruise may change color over time from red or dark purple to yellow.

-Like other bruises, a hickey should fade away within a few days.
-To bring down swelling and reduce bleeding, put an ice pack on it for the first 1 to 2 days after the mark appears.
-Wrap the ice pack in a towel, and hold it to your skin for 15 minutes at a time, several times a day.
+To bring down swelling and reduce bleeding, put an ice pack on it for the first 1-2 days after the mark appears.
+Wrap the ice pack in a towel and hold it to your skin for 15 minutes at a time, several times a day.
 After the second day, you can switch to a warm compress.

 Are There Any Risks to Having a Hickey?